-I will run our classroom like a law office.
-Students are the new associates, TAs are the senior associates, and I am the managing partner of the office.
 I expect professionalism at all times, both in class discussions and in your written submissions.
 Regarding class discussions, professionalism requires you to speak civilly and treat those with different viewpoints with respect.
 With respect to written assignments, professionalism requires you to write, revise, and proofread multiple times before turning in any assignment.
 Please be advised that spelling, grammar, and typographical errors reflect a lack of professionalism in the practice of law.
 Your path to professionalism starts now.

 Punctuality is part of professionalism.
-Please be on time to class and do not leave early absent extenuating circumstances.
+I will start class promptly at the designated start time.
+Please be on time to class and please do not leave early absent extenuating circumstances.
 As a law student and future lawyer, you are expected to conduct yourself with professionalism in the classroom and in all course-related activities.
 This includes common courtesy in the classroom as well as in all email messages, threaded discussions, and chats.
 Please silence cell phones and computer notifications and minimize any other class disruption.